crcn/plugin.js/README.md

 ### Motivation

 - Modularity - encourages code-reuse, abstraction, and encapsulation
-- Easily drop plugin in and out without effecting your program
+- Easily drop plugins in and out without breaking your program
 - Maintainability
-- Gives your projects a bit of structure
+- Easily customize how modules are loaded in - ability to create haba loaders for dnode, now.js, etc.

 ## Basic Usage